9 Camino de Santiago Routes: How to Choose the Best One

 Consider also that some of the stages will take you through towns and villages with cobble-stoned streets and over asphalt roads.
 These surfaces are much harder on your legs than nature trails.

-Don’t forget to consider the fact that you’ll be carrying your backpack for hours on end.
-Learn the tricks other pilgrims have used to optimise their luggage.
+Don’t forget the fact that you’ll be carrying your backpack for hours on end.
+Learn the tricks other pilgrims have used to optimize their luggage.
 For example, read this Camino del Norte packing list or check how to pack effectively for the Camino here.

 ✔️Tip: If you don’t want to carry your luggage all the time, you can hire a service to deliver it from one accommodation to the next.
 This way, you can enjoy your Camino walk without worrying about your back.